cemac/MEX-LEROI_TEM/WindowsCompilationNotes.md

 # Windows compilation notes

-The MEX file included here was Compiled with Intel Fortran 2015 and Matlab 2016a.
+The MEX file included here was Compiled with Intel Fortran 2015 and Matlab 2016a on Windows 7.

 ## Requirements